 Australian standards require a minimum of 2.1m between the floor and the lowest point of fan blades.
 If you have low ceilings, a flush-mount model may be the solution.
 “Maintain a reasonable distance between the tip of the blades to the nearby wall, heating devices, or the building structure,” warns Tanya Gatti.
 “Keep them away from direct exposure to elements, at least 1.5m from the fan to the edge of eaves if a fan is installed in an enclosed outdoor area.”

-If your fan is destined for outside, make sure it’s suitable for outdoor use, and always have any fan installed by a licensed electrician.
-Bunnings offers an air conditioning and ceiling fan installation service that can be organised online or at the Special Orders desk in store.
+If your fan is destined for outside, make sure it's suitable for outdoor use, and always have any fan installed by a licensed electrician.

 Ceiling fans usually come with a mounting kit, but what's crucial is their hanging system.
 A ‘hang sure' system allows the mounting of a fan on all ceiling types, including raked ceilings.
 “The ball joint in a ‘hang sure' fan moves within the fan canopy, allowing the fan to always hang level, which is not the case with ‘J hook' type canopies, which are recommended for flat ceilings,” says Jason.

 Take note of our energy and money saving tips for summer.

 We can also help install your new ceiling fan, find out more about our Ceiling Fan Installation service.